yuchiaochu/Solubility_data/README.md

-# Solubility Prediction Dataset in ScCO₂
+# Solute Solubility Datasets in ScCO₂

-This repository contains a curated dataset for solubility prediction of solutes in supercritical CO₂ (ScCO₂).
-The dataset is compiled from multiple published studies and includes anthraquinone derivatives (AQDs) and drug-like compounds (Drugs), aiming to facilitate research in data-driven solubility modeling.
+This repository contains datasets of solubility data of solutes in supercritical CO₂ (ScCO₂).
+The datasets are compiled from multiple published studies and include anthraquinone derivatives (AQDs) and drug-like compounds (Drugs), aiming to facilitate research in data-driven solubility modeling.

 ## Dataset Overview